lackofcamels/lackofcamels.github.io/README.md

 A personal site between two friends.
 -
-We plan to have our own personal pages where we upload the content of our choosing.
+We are planning to have our own personal pages where we upload the content of our choosing.
 We apoligize for the lack of camels and the lack of content.